ornladios/ADIOS2/docs/user_guide/source/api_high/api_high.rst

 .. note::

-   The simpified APIs are based on language native file IO interface.
-Hence ``write`` and ``read`` calls are always synchronized and variables data memory is ready to use immediatley after these calls.
+   The simplified APIs are based on language native file IO interface.
+Hence ``write`` and ``read`` calls are always synchronized and variables data memory is ready to use immediately after these calls.

 Currently ADIOS2 support bindings for the following languages and their minimum standards: